filipasenra/FEUP-COMP-TP2/README.md

 ### AST

 The source code is read and is transformed into an intermediate data structure - a graph.
 In this case, it is an abstract syntax tree (AST).
-This AST has representations of every entity possibly present in the source code.
+The ASTree has representations for every possible entity present in the source code (for example ASTIntegrer represents an integer (number) in the code and holds its value).
-The information int the AST is used to fill the compiler output information and in later stages to support the code generation.
+The information int the AST is used to fill the compiler output information and in later stages to support the code generation and syntactical analysis.

 ### Symbol Table